mriffler/UserManual/docs/source/pages/ProductGuide.rst

 The simplest way of directly using the Mosaic Hub products is by using SNAP.
 In SNAP you can simply select the .json file in the open file dialogue box or drag and drop the .json file on the "Product Explorer" window.
-There is now difference if the product is delivered in GeoTiff, Jpeg2000 or NetCDF format.
+There is no difference if the product is delivered in GeoTiff, Jpeg2000 or NetCDF format.

 .. todo::